Marketing Strategy Blog

 B2B Keyword Research

 Keyword research is the process of identifying the keywords your customers are using and then incorporating them as part of your on-page SEO and content.
-By identifying the specific terms and phrases being searched for at each stage of the funnel, you can map out a plan for creating content that speaks to each of those needs.
+By identifying the specific terms and phrases being searched for at each stage of the funnel, you can create tailored content ideas that align with user intent.
+This approach boosts website traffic and enhances keyword rankings.

 Keyword Research Tools